HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image475.png)

+> !Note
+>
-**Note:** The above thresholds are the test environment settings and are for reference only.
+> The above thresholds are the test environment settings and are for reference only.

 **Email example:** The prompt information of data source related monitoring alert reminder is as follows:

 ![](assets/hotdb-management/image476.png)

-##### （VI）ConfigDB monitoring
+##### ConfigDB monitoring

-**Description:** the ConfigDB monitoring notification takes the latest exception within the notification time.
+the ConfigDB monitoring notification takes the latest exception within the notification time.

 ![](assets/hotdb-management/image477.png)